Crashedmind/PlantUMLHitchhikersGuide/_sources/DocumentationAsCode/JourneyDocumentationASCode.rst.txt

 #. is useful to guide the software architecture, implementation, development, and maintainance

-My View On Documenation From 2013
+My View On Documentation From 2013
 ===============================================================================

 Below is what I wrote at the time and I still believe it - even more so now.